cyan33/learn-react-source-code/README.md

 2. The diffing algorithm used in the Dilithium is the stack reconcilliation, not the new fiber architecture.

+3. The code snippets in the blogs are sometimes somewhat different from that in the codebase.
+This is for better readablity and a more smooth learning curve.

 ## Liscense

 MIT[@Chang](github.com/cyan33)